 A sustainable (and ethical) future for our coasts

-If the project is successful, coastal erosion won't be the only thing it faces: these biodegradable structures could be used in many other coastal areas and act as flood defences.
+If the project is successful, coastal erosion won't be the only thing it's struggling with: these biodegradable structures could be used in many other coastal areas and act as a defense against flooding.

-And they would create a large induced for research: the monitoring and the phases following the installation, in fact, would be taken care of by local research groups.
+And they would create a great deal for research: the monitoring and the phases following installation, in fact, would be handled by local research groups.

 Because when something is designed well, it's good for everyone.